nosana-ci/docs.nosana.io/docs/tokens/intro.md

 # Introduction

-Nosana tokens were built using the [Solana Token Program](https://spl.solana.com/token).
+The different Nosana Tokens are created using the [Solana Token Program](https://spl.solana.com/token).

-This program defines the common implementation for Fungible and Non-fungible tokens.
+This program defines a common implementation for Fungible and Non-fungible tokens.